Time & Materials#

 Example:

 An external resource uses a time journal to record a total of 6 hours.
-These hours are then posted to a job through its job journal.
+These hours are then posted to a project through its project journal.

 You then choose OK to copy the ledger entries to the purchase line.
 The invoice entry totals and the Qty. to Receive field values from the line can now be seen in a FactBox on the right-hand side of the Purchase Invoice page.